Template – Privacy Audit Report

 - when will the “law enforcement” exemption apply?

-- how much compensation can be paid for a privacy breach?
+- how much compensation can be paid for a privacy breach – or a data breach?

 … and plenty of uncommon questions too.

-PPIPA in Practice also works as a companion guide to Untangling Privacy, our flowchart guide to the Disclosure rules that apply under NSW law.
+PPIPA in Practice also works as a companion guide to Untangling the IPPs and HPPs, our decision-tree guide to the Disclosure rules that apply under NSW law.

-Click below to purchase the latest edition of PPIPA in Practice for $450 + GST, or contact us to arrange an annual subscription (four editions p.a.) for $900 + GST.
+Click below to purchase the latest edition of PPIPA in Practice for $600 + GST, or see our annual subscription option (four editions pa) for $1,200 + GST pa.

-Alternatively, the latest edition is included along with other resources in either our Premium Compliance Kit and Compliance Kit for NSW Public Sector Agencies.
+Alternatively, the latest edition is included along with tonnes of other resources in the value-packed Everything for NSW Public Sector Agencies Compliance Kit.

 Conducting Workplace Surveillance